halkypi/lh/_intro/01-intro.md

 guess_cnt = 0 # initialize guess count

+# Comparison operators, WHILE true and IF true
 while guess_cnt < 7:  # true and false, binary and comparison operator

     # Get guess from user and cast to an int